 The report’s authors write, “Users are tired of being overwhelmed by the need to be constantly on alert, tired of all the measures they are asked to adopt to keep themselves safe, and tired of trying to understand the ins and outs of online security.
 All of this leads to security fatigue, which causes a sense of resignation and a loss of control.”

-These findings have direct implications for businesses that are legally required to protect personal and financial data, including retailers, financial and healthcare businesses, law and other professional services firms.
+These findings have direct implications for businesses that are legally required to protect personal and financial data, including retailers, financial and healthcare businesses, law and other professional marketing services.

 Cybercrime activities like phishing, spear phishing, business email compromise and social engineering all rely on innocent but unwary employees being led to do the cyber criminal’s dirty work.

 IF THE US GOVERNMENT, FORTUNE 500 COMPANIES, HIGH TECH FIRMS, FINANCIAL INSTITUTIONS, HEALTH CARE ORGANIZATIONS AND UNIVERSITIES WITH ALL OF THEIR RESOURCES WERE UNABLE TO STOP THE ATTACKS…

 WHAT POSSIBLE CHANCE CAN A SMALL/MEDIUM BUSINESS HAVE?

 The answer is: more than you would think.